The World’s Largest Cruise Ship Compared to Famous Places

 Fenway Park

 Home of the Red Sox, Fenway is a classic ballpark.
 Even this classic park is tiny compared to a present-day cruise ship.
-Fenway’s length from home plate to the right-field wall is 380 feet long.
+Fenway’s length from home plate to the right-field wall is 380 feet long (though a quirk means the foul pole is only 302 feet away).
 That’s only about 1/3 of the length of the Oasis-class vessels.

 In fact, the ship would extend past not just the outfield wall, but all the bleachers with lots of room to spare.
 Even if a ball player hit a mammoth 500-foot homerun, it would take two of them end-to-end before they even came close to the length of this ship.